billyjei/sportsstats-olympic-dataset/README.md

 ## Case Study Report

-You can find the detailed report on my data analysis process in the [capstone_project_cyclistic.ipynb](capstone_project_cyclistic.ipynb) file above.
+You can find the detailed report on my data analysis process in the [sportsstats_olympic_dataset.ipynb](sportsstats_olympic_dataset.ipynb) file above.